garden-io/garden/docs/reference/commands.md

       state:

-    # A map of primitive values, output from the test.
+    # Structured outputs from the execution, as defined by individual action/module types, to be made available for
+    # dependencies and in templating.
     outputs:
-      # Number, string or boolean
       <name>:

     # The name of the test that was run.
     testName:

+    # The test run's version, as a string.
+In addition to the parent module's version, this also factors in the module
+    # versions of the test's runtime dependencies (if any).
+    version:

-    # Set to true if the build was not attempted, e.g. if a dependency build failed.
+    # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted:

-    # The duration of the build in msec, if applicable.
-    durationMsec:

-    # Whether the build was succeessful.
+    # Whether the action was succeessful.
     success:

-    # An error message, if the build failed.
+    # An error message, if the action failed.
     error:

-    # The version of the module, service, task or test.
-    version:

 # A map of all raw graph results.
 Avoid using this programmatically if you can, and use more structured keys instead.
 graphResults: